TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 - Who and when shall monitor user accounts that have not logged in for a defined periods of time, e.g. have not logged in for more than 12 months)?
 - Is it necessary to leverage the functionality to have users locked out after a certain attempt of failed logins?

-The last area in user management that I would like to share my best practices about is the user support.
+The last area in user management that I would like to share my best practices on is the user support.
 A first class user support can be a game changer and drive user adoption massively.
 Imagine a self service portal, which is designed to be intuitive, but leaves the majority of users puzzled for some of the core functionalities.
 Or that they regularly experience bugs/malfunctions in their everyday usage.
 Hence, here are some questions to drive the requirements gathering:
 - How and where shall the user be able to report bugs/malfunctions?
 - What does the user experience in the resolution/feedback process look like?
 - Where and how does the user request for help within the Portal?
+- Can it be useful to leverage the forums area to enable user to help each other?
+- Can it be usefult to expose some of the knowledge articles just for Portal usage topics?
 - Can a virtual agent be leveraged to reduce support efforts?
 - How is the effectiveness of the Portal evaluated?